Taylor Walls Player Props: Rays vs. Royals

-On Thursday, Taylor Walls (.313 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Jose Cuas.
+On Friday, Taylor Walls (.242 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
 First pitch is at 6:40 PM ET.

 Taylor Walls Game Info & Props vs. the Royals